duckietown-ethz/proj-goto-n/README.md

 # 11. Remarks: #
 This code is only tested for ML k31 autolab enviornment.
 The system is scaleable to as many robots as needed, but only tested for up to 3 bots.
+Please note all videos have duckies present on the Autobot.
+However, as the April Tag had to be free from obstruction, it is possible that the duckies are not